Music Building - Addition No. 3

 - While the College of Music buildings have remained largely unchanged, many of MSU's peer institutions have created new music facilities that address needs of a 21st century curriculum and help to attract and retain the best faculty and students.

-- At the same time, it will create a more inviting and attractive place for faculty and students to grow and learn.
+- Spaces will be constructed and renovated with advanced acoustical properties which enhance student learning and address important issues of health and wellness.
+At the same time, it will create a more inviting and attractive place for faculty and students to grow and learn.

 Questions, comments or concerns?